VishnuChebolu/AWS-LEX-LAMBDA/README.md

 ## This is a banking bot made with AWS Lex and Lambda Function having two intents namely check balance and transfer funds.

-## ISome of the account details in our bank are displayed below.
+## Some of the account details in our bank are displayed below.
 ```
 {
     'Savings Account': {